jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

 ![](Bike_Sharing_Cyclistic_Report_2024_02_15_v01_files/figure-gfm/heatmap%20of%20transactions-1.png)<!-- -->

 November is the last month of the autumn season.
-The air starts cooling down and makes bike riding not the best option for commuting.
+The temperature are getting colder and it makes bike riding not the best option for commuting.
 Based on the chart, casual users started not to use Cyclistic as their main option, but we see there are still lots of transactions made by the annual members even until the end of the year.
 Annual members pay the